-- Higher customer lifetime value: Although the potential target group of many B2B companies is often comparatively small, the value of an individual customer is all the greater.
+- Higher customer lifetime value: Although the potential target group of many B2B companies is often comparatively small, the value of an individual customer is all the more remarkable.

-- Less competition: B2B companies usually have fewer competitors to contend with.
+- Less competition: B2B companies usually have fewer competitors.

-The above-mentioned factors do not apply to every B2B company.
+The factors mentioned above do not apply to every B2B company.
 They merely represent a tendency based on experiences.
-Of course, every niche brings its own challenges.
+But, of course, every niche brings its challenges.

 How to incorporate B2B Google Ads into your marketing strategy

-Your long-term b2b online marketing strategy should be focused on building organic reach and traffic.
+Your long-term b2b online marketing strategy should be building organic reach and traffic.
 This means ranking in the organic search results, which will save you money later down the road.
-But B2B search engine optimization usually needs time until good results are attained.
+But B2B search engine optimization usually needs time until you start seeing results.

-Therefore, it might be worth investing a certain percentage of your marketing budget in Google Ads to get results in short term.
-A well-targeted and implemented Google Ads can give your website that boost it needs!
+Therefore, it might be worth investing a certain percentage of your marketing budget in Google Ads to get results in the short term.
+A well-targeted and implemented Google Ads can give your website the boost it needs!

 How to successfully set up your B2B Google Ads campaign in 7 steps